 - Artist: Cassius Marcellus Coolidge

 Painted in 1903 by C.M.
-Coolidge, this painting has 16 images of dogs sitting around a poker table and playing cards.
-This painting was an iconic depiction of Americans during the early part of 19th century.
+Coolidge, this painting has 18 images of dogs sitting around a poker table and playing cards.
+This painting was an iconic depiction of Americans during the early part of the 19th century.
+This may be a part of the inspiration for the climax of The Animal Farm, a famous novel by George Orwell.

 8. Portrait of Madame Recamier